MindExMachina/smartgeometry/README.md

 ## 👨🏻‍💻👨🏻‍💻🔧

 This project was created (and is maintained) by Nono Martínez Alonso ([@nonoesp](http://twitter.com/nonoesp)) and Jose Luis García del Castillo y López ([@garciadelcast](http://twitter.com/garciadelcast)) as part as SmartGeometry 2018.

+Everything is released under the [MIT](https://opensource.org/licenses/MIT) license expect for portions of code which copyright specifies a different license chosen by their authors.